 Bold indicates that the LOS standard is exceeded.
-Note that a bold "C" indicates LOS E for 5 hours or more; which exceeds the TRPA LOS standard, I Capacity for SR 28 in Tahoe City: eastbound 750 vehicles per hour; westbound 731 vehicles per hour; as estimated by LSC Transportation Consultants, Inc. as a part of the Kings Beach Liben Improvement Project Transportation Consultants, Inc. as a part of the Capacity for SR 28 in Kings Beach: eastbound 1,241 vehicles per hour; westbound 1,171 vehicles per hour, as estimated by LSC Transportation Consultants, Inc. as a part of the Kings Beach Urban Improvement Project Traffic Study (LSC 2007).
-The methodology used in developing these estimates is described in Appendix G. Source: LSC Transportation Consultants, Inc. 2016
+Note that a bold "E" indicates LOS E for 5 hours or more, which exceeds the TRPA LOS standard.
+Capacity for SR 28 in Tables City: sestioned 750 vehicles per hour: westioned 731 vehicles per hour; as estimated by LSC transportation Consultants, Inc. as a part of the Kings Beach Under Improvement Project Traffic Study(LSC 2007).
+The methodology used in developing these estimates is described in Appendix G. Capacity for SR 28 in Kings Beach: eastbound 1,241 vehicles per hour; westbound 1,171 vehicles per hour, as estimated by LSC transportation Consultants, Inc. es a part of the Kings Beach Under Improvement Project Traffic Study (LSC 2007).
+The methodologrused in developing these estimates is described in Appendix G. Source: LSC Transportation Consultants, Inc. 2016 adopt, feasible mitigation that would minimize the significant transportation and GHG impacts of the project.
+(Cal.
+Code Regs., tit.
+14, § 15126.4(a)(1).)